Emery Kaison at 2024 VIC Figure Skating Championships

 • Basic Novice Pattern Skills Test

-He plans to complete his Basic Novice Technical Test in 2025.
+He will be completing his Basic Novice Technical Test in 2025.

 Training & Coaching